 About Iron Ore Company of Canada

 IOC has ore reserves sufficient for at least 28 years at the current rate of production, with additional resources of a greater magnitude.
 Currently it has the capacity to extract around 55 million tonnes of crude ore annually.
 The crude ore is processed into iron ore concentrate and then either sold or converted into different qualities of iron ore pellets to meet its customers needs.
 The iron ore concentrate and pellets are transported to IOC's port facilities at Sept-Iles, Quebec via its wholly-owned Quebec North Shore and Labrador Railway, a 418 kilometer rail line which links the mine and the port.
 From there, the products are shipped to markets throughout North America, Europe, the Middle East and the Asia–Pacific region.

-IOC's 2014 sales totalled 14.3 million tonnes comprised of 6.1 million tonnes of iron ore concentrate and 8.2 million tonnes of iron ore pellets.
-Production in 2014 was 8.7 million tonnes of pellets and 6.0 million tonnes of concentrate.
-Production in 2014 was severely affected by the polar vortex with temperatures remaining below -30 degrees centigrade (-22 fahrenheit) for 30 consecutive days.
-As a result of frozen stock piles, it was mid-summer before operations returned to normal.
-IOC generated ore sales revenues (excluding third party ore sales) of $1,595 million in 2014 (2013 - $1,952 million).
-IOC sales traditionally have been approximately 35% in Europe, 35% in North America and 25% in Asia with minor amounts to other areas.
+IOC's 2015 sales totaled 17.9 million tonnes comprised of 9.5 million tonnes of iron ore concentrate and 8.4 million tonnes of iron ore pellets.
+Production in 2015 was 9.3 million tonnes of pellets and 8.4 million tonnes of concentrate.
+IOC generated ore sales revenues (excluding third party ore sales) of $1,387 million in 2015 (2014 - $1,595 million).

 Because the royalty is "off-the-top", it is not dependent on the profitability of IOC.
 However, it is affected by changes in sales volumes, iron ore prices and, because iron ore prices are denominated in US dollars, the United States – Canadian dollar exchange rate.